metzgerb/GA-totp/README.txt

 		a.
 [POSIX] rm -rf ./qr.jpg
 		   [WINDOWS] del .\qr.jpg

-	3. [POSIX ONLY] add executable permissions to submission.py
+	3. [POSIX ONLY] remove executable permissions from submission.py
-		a. chmod +x .\submission.py
+		a. chmod -x ./submission.py

 	4. Remove the source files if desired